-COUNCIL POLICY DRAFT COMPLAINTS POLICY Policy No: Adopted by Council: 15 December 2021 Next review date: Senior Manager: Director Corporate and Co mmunity Services Responsible Officer: Director Corporate and Community Services Functional Area: Corporate and Community Services Introduction & Background The West Wimmera Shire Council (the Council) provides a wide and diverse range of services to the community and understands that at times disputes arise around Council decisions, actions or the standard of service delivery.
+COUNCIL POLICY COMPLAINTS POLICY Policy No: Adopted by Council: 15 December 2021 Next review date: September 2023 Senior Manager: Director Corporate and Community Services Responsible Officer: Director Corporate and Community Services Functional Area: Corporate and Community Services Introduction & Background The West Wimmera Shire Council (the Council) provides a wide and diverse range of services to the community and understands that at times disputes arise around Council decisions, actions or the standard of service delivery.
 Legislative Requirements Section 107 of the Local Government Act 2020 (LGA 2020) provides that a Council must develop and maintain a complaints policy.
-Purpose & The specific legislative requirements are shown in Attachment 1.
-This Complaints Policy (the Policy) sets out guidelines to manage Objectives complaints to ensure that where possible, an effective, agreed and positive outcome is achieved.
-The Policy provides: a) a process for complaints to be received; a structure for complaints to be investigated, processed and resolved in a timely, transparent and fair manner; and c) a process for appeals against decisions made.
-Guiding Principles This Policy is based around the seven following principles of complaints handling as outlined in the Ombudsman Victoria's publication Councils and Complaints - A Good Practice Guide.
-1 Commitment Council is committed to resthat members of the public • complaint handling processes to be essential and can lead to improvements in providing services to the community.
+The specific legislative requirements are shown in Attachment 1.
+Purpose & Objectives This Complaints Policy (the Policy) sets out guidelines to manage complaints to ensure that where possible, an effective, agreed and positive outcome is achieved.
+The Policy provides: a) a process for comp laints to be received; d, processed and anner; and c) a process for appea als against decisions ma ade.
+Guiding Principles This Policy is based around handling as outlined in the and Complaints - A Good Ombudsman Victoria's -

+1 Commitment

+Council is committed to resolving complaints received and recognises that members of the public have the right to complain.
+Council considers complaint handling processes to be essential and can lead to improvements in providing services to the community.